codewordcreative/unused-css-class-checker/README.md

 # Unused CSS class checker
 A simple Python-based tool to check for loaded but unused CSS classes in rendered HTML.
+Edit: I'm not sure exactly how it does differ from other tools.
+Just for my own use case and sites I compared it to, it seemed to be more accurate.
+Some seem to check the database.
+Others go straight to actually removing the classes - but that can be overkill, or unhelpful for people using builders with classes that can be deactivated alongside any associated JS.
+I use the sitemap to do a crawl.
+Works for me, at least.

 ## Dependencies
 beautifulsoup4: Required to parse and extract data from the HTML and sitemaps (at least in my case, it worked fine without creating more dependencies).